ABOUT OUR PRACTICE

 Dr. Aprahamian received her Doctorate of Chiropractic Degree from Cleveland Chiropractic College in Kansas City, Missouri, and has been a licensed chiropractor in Michigan since 2000.
-She has previously served patients in Flatrock, Gibraltar, and Canton before starting her own practice, Renewed Mobility Chiropractic, PC, in the heart of Plymouth.
+She has previously served patients in Flatrock, Gibraltar, and Canton before starting her own practice, Renewed Mobility Chiropractic, PC, in Plymouth.

 Dr. Aprahamian worked previously as an Auto Case Manager, coordinating resources and health care for patients injured in auto accidents.

 In 1991, she received a Bachelor of Science Degree in Social Work from the University of Wisconsin - Milwaukee.
 She then served as Director of Social Work for a large skilled nursing facilities in Anaheim, California and Kansas City, Missouri providing care for the elderly, hospice patients, and those struggling with mental illness.